Fundamental Sales and Marketing Alignment Strategies

 • Clearly displayed contact information

-• Strategically placed calls-to-actions on each web page.
+• Strategically placed calls-to-action on each web page.
 Ask yourself, what do you want the user to do next?

 1. Pre-qualify: Use pre-determined buyer criteria to rank incoming leads’ sales-readiness level.